-Dr. Benedict J.L.
-Rowlett, Assistant Professor, Department of English Language and Literature
+Dr. Benedict ROWLETT, Assistant Professor, Department of English Language and Literature

 In this sub-theme, we take, and aim to develop, innovative perspectives on creative practices, notions of self and identity, and philosophy of subjectivity, in order to engage robustly with contemporary cultural theories.
 In doing so, our research carries with it the ambition to transform and even emancipate society.
 We welcome scholarly studies and creative arts practices with a focus on areas such as environmental consciousness, social change in cross-cultural contexts, creative futures for youth and for the disadvantaged, etc., all of which are essential to well-being, value, and the public good.

 This research group enjoys good cross-faculty participation; active members come from English, Music, Translation, and Humanities & Creative Writing, with wide-ranging expertise in cultural studies, ethnomusicology; popular culture; gender studies; popular music; linguistic, narrative analysis and language as social practice; comparative literature study, etc.

 Working Paper Series

 Our group is launching a new working paper series.
 The idea for a working paper series emerged from the successful postgraduate student conference held in September 2021 – “Negotiating Selves and Identities in Times of Crisis”.
 The best papers from that conference have been selected as the first publication for the forthcoming series.
 With a focus upon research related to well-being, value, and the public good, it is hoped that the new series will provide a platform for both established and emerging scholars to share their work in progress; and, as such, will grow into a diverse and significant collection of papers spanning the humanities and social science fields.